rrwick/DASCRUBBER-wrapper/README.md

 ## Installation

-This wrapper is just a single Python 3 script with no third-party dependencies.
+This tool is a single Python 3 script with no third-party dependencies.
 It will run without any installation:
 ```
 git clone https://github.com/rrwick/DASCRUBBER-wrapper
 DASCRUBBER-wrapper/dascrubber_wrapper.py --help